gmullerb/gradlegpluginbasecode/README.md

 * To test code: `gradlew test`
   * This will run jacoco code coverage [1].

-* To publish plugin: `./gradlew -PPLUGIN_ID=all.shared.gradle.pluginName publishPlugins`
+* To publish plugin: `./gradlew -PPLUGIN_ID=all.shared.gradle.some-gradle-plugin publishPlugins`
   * `-PPLUGIN_ID` indicates the plugin id.

 * To get all the tasks for the project: `gradlew tasks --all`